 An earlier blog of mine extols the wisdom of Thumper.
 In essence, that cartoon cottontail said, “If you don’t have anything nice to say, keep quiet.”
 Taken to the extreme, though, that word of advice can do terrible damage.
 So here’s another thought: never stop talking.

 I know of siblings who refuse to speak to one another, spouses who have gone days without a word, and friendships that have nearly slipped away as resentment dissolved into silence.
-I’ve fallen into that trap myself and nearly lost a now precious relationship.
-At first, we may be tempted to count our quiet resolve as a noble response to injustice.
-Yet a refusal to speak says far more than any words.
+I fell into that trap myself and nearly lost a now precious relationship.
+While we may be tempted to count our quiet resolve as a noble response to injustice, a refusal to speak says far more than any words.
 What it says can be, whether intentional or not, very cruel.
 “I hate you.
 I hope that my silence is causing you pain.
 I no longer value you.
 I want to pretend you do not exist.”

 Forgiveness is easier earlier.
 No, it’s not easy, just easier.
 And it’s demanded by our Lord.
 We do not have the right to resent.
 We have been forgiven, and we are commanded to forgive.
 When our children are small, we teach them the process of apology and forgiveness.
 “Susie, say ‘I’m sorry.’
 Now, Sally, say, ‘I forgive you.’”
 But the two are not inextricably linked.
 We can apologize even if we fear that our apology will be met with a refusal to forgive.
 And we can—we must—forgive, even when an apology never comes.
 It doesn’t matter who “started it.”

-I took a break from writing just now to do a bit of my Bible reading for the day.
-My passage was 1 Peter 2, which, perhaps not so surprisingly, speaks volumes on this issue.
-I’ve pasted a portion of it below, setting in bold type the phrases I found most convicting.
+1 Peter 2 speaks volumes on this issue.
+I’ve pasted a portion of it below, setting in bold type the phrases I find most convicting.
 Never stop talking is simply one of a thousand corollaries to this far more important directive: never stop forgiving.